bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     & 701 Sun Dr.
     ```

-[ The "par" bundle. ]
+[ The PAR bundle. ]
-This bundle is designed to create a text box with text inside it.
+This bundle is designed to typeset a text box.
 It allows for the possibility such that this paragraph
 is able to have its own text alignment, font size, and font style.
 The "width" attribute can also be used to manually set it to a given